-Looking for the ultimate treadmill buying guide?
-You've come to the right place.
+Are you looking for the ultimate treadmill buying guide?
+Then, you’ve come to the right place.

 Want to move fast?
 Jump to the right section below.

 - What Are Your Health & Fitness Goals?

 Before you delve any further into our ultimate treadmill buying guide, you need to think about your long-term fitness goals.
 These goals will influence the type of treadmill you choose.
 For example, if you are looking to power walk a few times per week, there is no need for you to invest in a treadmill with a powerful 4.0 HP motor.

 Your fitness goals will vary, but we’ve mentioned some common ones below.
 These influence the treadmill you choose for your home gym: